openstack-infra/system-config/doc/source/irc.rst

 Meetbot
 -------

-The OpenStack Infrastructure Meetbot fork can be found at https://git.opencontrail.org/cgit/opencontrail-infra/meetbot.
+The OpenContrail Infrastructure Meetbot fork can be found at https://git.opencontrail.org/cgit/opencontrail-infra/meetbot.
 Manual installation of the Meetbot plugin is straightforward and documented in that repository's README.
-OpenStack Infrastructure installs and configures Meetbot through Puppet.
+OpenContrail Infrastructure installs and configures Meetbot through Puppet.

 Voting
 ^^^^^^

-The OpenStack Infrastructure Meetbot fork adds simple voting features.
+The OpenContrail Infrastructure Meetbot fork adds simple voting features.
 After a meeting has been started a meeting chair can begin a voting block with the ``#startvote`` command.
 The command takes two arguments, a question posed to voters (ending with a ``?``), and the valid voting options.
 If the second